grmjw/Penguins/README.md

  ```
 colcon build
    ```
-you should now proceed and be able to do all the furthur steps.
+you should now proceed and be able to do all the further steps.

 ## Motors